Skip to main content

 Support Muscle Repair and Growth

 Proper nutrition is essential for muscle repair.
 Adequate protein, key nutrients, and anti-inflammatory foods support muscle protein synthesis and tissue repair.
 Nutrition becomes more important with age, not less.
+Patients focused on tissue repair may also review regenerative medicine and PRP therapy.

 Improve Blood Flow and Inflammation Control